IlyasPatel/ilyaspatel.github.io/_posts/ansible/2018-01-14-tdd-your-infrastructure-code-with-kitchen.md

 * Upgrade Ruby on your machine if necessary
 * Install Test-Kitchen
-* Write a failing test using ServerSpec
+* Write a failing test using Serverspec
 * Write the configuration to make the test pass

 ## Introduction